Electrical impedance tomography: Theory

 Further difficulties in absolute EIT arise from inter- and intra-individual differences of electrode conductivity with associated image distortion and artifacts.
-It is also important to bear in mind that the body part of interest is rarely precisely rotund and that inter-individual anatomy varies, e.g. thorax shape, affecting individual electrode spacing.
-A priori data accounting for age-, height- and gender-typical anatomy can reduce sensitivity to artifacts and image distortion.
-Improving the signal-to-noise ratio, e.g. by using active surface electrodes, further reduces imaging errors.
-Some of the latest EIT systems with active electrodes monitor electrode performance through an extra channel and are able to compensate for insufficient skin contact by removing them from the measurements.
-Another potential solution to problem with electrode-skin contact is contactless EIT technique which uses voltage excitation and capacitive coupling instead of direct contact with the skin.
-Capacitively coupled electrodes are more comfortable for the patient but maintaining a constant and equal coupling capacitance for all electrodes is challenging in real measurements.
+It is also important to bear in mind that the body part of interest is rarely precisely rotund and that inter-individual anatomy varies, e.g., thorax shape, affecting individual electrode spacing.
+A prior data accounting for age-, height- and gender-typical anatomy can reduce sensitivity to artifacts and image distortion.
+Improving the signal-to-noise ratio, e.g., by using active surface electrodes, further reduces imaging errors.
+Some of the latest EIT systems with active electrodes monitor the performance of electrodes through an extra channel and are able to compensate for insufficient skin contact by removing them from the measurements.
+Another potential solution to the problem with electrode-skin contact is the contactless EIT technique, which uses voltage excitation and capacitive coupling instead of direct contact with the skin.
+Capacitively coupled electrodes are more comfortable for the patient but maintaining a constant and equal coupling capacitance for all electrodes is difficult.

 Time difference EIT bypasses most of these issues by recording measurements in the same individual between two or more physiological states associated with linear conductivity changes.
-One of the best examples for this approach is lung tissue during breathing due to linear conductivity changes between inspiration and expiration which are caused by varying contents of insulating air during each breath cycle.
+One of the best examples for this approach is lung tissue during breathing due to linear conductivity changes between inspiration and expiration, which are caused by varying contents of insulating air during each breath cycle.
 This permits digital subtraction of recorded measurements obtained during the breath cycle and results in functional images of lung ventilation.
 One major advantage is that relative changes of conductivity remain comparable between measurements even if one of the recording electrodes is less conductive than the others, thereby reducing most artifacts and image distortions.
 However, incorporating a priori data sets or meshes in difference EIT is still useful in order to project images onto the most likely organ morphology, which depends on weight, height, gender, and other individual factors.